 Tools like apps, self-help books, and productivity planners can be a great help for improving your productivity, but you need to be committed to making changes if you’re to see any kind of progress.

 It’s especially difficult if your bad habits are long ingrained — even replacing them with a few new good habits may not be enough.
+It makes sense to follow scientifically proven productivity hacks.
+To give yourself the best chance for success.

 This is because improving productivity is an ongoing process.
 You need to be continuously learning new tactics and striving to become your best possible self.